AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 |-------------------------------------------|----------------------------------------------------------------|
 | | |

-Time zone of the timestamp or date (for later it's generally not recommended).
+Time zone of the timestamp or date (not recommended for the latter).
 For details see the chapter [Parsing timestamps and dates](#parsing-timestamps-and-dates).

 In case the [`pattern`](#pattern) already includes information to recognize the time zone, the `timezone` entry in _metadata_ will be ignored.
-Namely if the pattern includes *"z"*, *"Z"* or *"X"* placeholder or *"epoch"*, *"epochmilli"*, *"epochmicro"* and *"epochnano"* keywords.
+Namely if the pattern includes the *"z"*, *"Z"* or *"X"* placeholder or the *"epoch"*, *"epochmilli"*, *"epochmicro"* and *"epochnano"* keywords.

-**NB!** Due to spark limitation, only time zone ids are accepted as valid values.
+**NB!** Due to a Spark limitation, only time zone IDs are accepted as valid values.
 To get the full list of supported time zone denominators see the output of Java's [`TimeZone.getAvailableIDs()` function](https://docs.oracle.com/javase/8/docs/api/java/util/TimeZone.html#getAvailableIDs--).